phrend/looper/README.md

     looper -s '-t' -m 10 -o prefix -t 5 -c commands.looper fqdn1 fadn2
     looper -d -c commands.looper fqdn1 fadn2
 ```
+# Bugs
+1. PROCCESS_TIMEOUT_ERROR is not currently, but should be considered an error (have to decide if i want to tally these on their own, or what?)

 # Possible Enhancements
 1. add an arg so you can directly pass a command (for one-liners)
 2. add ability to display/log ssh's exit status (show success/failures)